Ukraine targets a key Crimean city a day after striking Russia's Black Sea Fleet headquarters

 Ukraine's intelligence chief, Kyrylo Budanov, told Voice of America on Saturday that at least nine people were killed and 16 others wounded as a result of Kyiv's attack on the Black Sea Fleet on Friday.
 He claimed that Alexander Romanchuk, a Russian general commanding forces along the key southeastern front line, was “in a very serious condition” following the attack.

-Ukraine’s military also offered more details about Friday's attack on Sevastopol.
+Ukraine’s military also offered more details about Friday's attack.
 It said the air force conducted 12 strikes on the Black Sea Fleet headquarters, targeting areas where personnel, military equipment and weapons were concentrated.
 It said that two anti-aircraft missile systems and four Russian artillery units were hit.

 Crimea has served as the key hub supporting Russia's full-scale invasion of Ukraine.
 Sevastopol, the main base of Russia's Black Sea Fleet since the 19th century, has had a particular importance for navy operations since the start of the war.